simonkneer/simonkneer.github.io/index.md

-## Symmetry-Aware Autoencoding:
+## Symmetry-Aware Autoencoders: s-PCA and s-nlPCA

-## s-PCA and s-nlPCA
+>Symmetry-Aware Autoencoders have been developed in order to combat issues arising in model reduction methods that arise when invariant solutions are present in the dataset.

-You can use the [editor on GitHub](https://github.com/simonkneer/simonkneer.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+### Invariant solutions

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.